MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 ### Refresh frequency

-This **refresh frequency** provides information on how often the recommendation data is updated, ensuring users have the most recent and relevant information for decision-making.
+The **refresh frequency** provides information on how often the recommendation data is updated, ensuring users have the most recent and relevant information for decision making.

 | Refresh frequency | Description |
 |---|---|